har-in-air/ESP32_AUTO_WATER/README.md

 ## Power supplies

 * 20V Solar Panel<br>
-It may not be sunny enough to run the pump directly off the solar panel when the ESP32-C3 wakes up at the scheduled time.
+It may not be sunny enough to run the water pump directly off the solar panel when the ESP32-C3 wakes up at the scheduled time.
-So the solar panel is used to charge up a bank of super-capacitors connected in series.
-This bank is used to power the 12V water pump.
+The solar panel is used to charge up a bank of super-capacitors.
+This capacitor bank is used to power the 12V water pump.

 * Super-capacitor bank<br>
 I used eight 10F 2.7V super-capacitors in series to provide an energy storage bank to power the 12V water pump.<br>
 Even on a moderately cloudy day, the capacitor bank charges up to ~18V.<br>
-I used a series 1N4007 diode from the solar panel so that the capacitor bank does not discharge back through the panel.
+A series 1N4007 diode from the solar panel ensures that the capacitor bank does not discharge back through the panel when it's cloudy or dark.
 Once charged to 17V+, the super-capacitor bank can run the 12V water pump for at least 30 seconds.

 * Li-ion Battery<br>
 This is used to provide circuit power via an HT7333 LDO 3.3V regulator.<br>